gauravsett/website/index.md

 Previously, I was a student at Georgia Tech.
 Learn more on [LinkedIn](https://www.linkedin.com/in/gauravsett/){:target="_blank"}.

-I live in the Bay Area.
+I live in Washington, DC.
 I enjoy learning about the mind, listening to music, walking in nature, and cooking plants.

 Feel free to reach out at <u>gauravsett[at]icloud[dot]com</u>.